KRISHPKOI/WeRateDogs-Twitter-Data-Analysis-With-Python/README.md

 #### Files Related to this Project
 - WeRateDogs_Data_Wrangling_Python.ipynb <- This is the main file that has the whole analysis of data.
 - Wrangle_act.pdf <- This file contains the summary of data after analysis is done
 - Wrangle_report.pdf <- This file contains the process of gathering, accessing and cleaning data.
-It also contains the challenges I facede during ETL.
+It also contains the challenges I faced during ETL.
-- image_predictions.tsv <- Image prediction data downloaded programatically using requests library.
+- image_predictions.tsv <- Image prediction data downloaded programmatically using requests library.
 - tweet_json.txt <- text data downloaded from tweeter using tweepy library.
 - twitter_archive_master.csv <- Final data set after cleaning/merging/transferring.